 Early Pregnancy Protocol

-When booking an early pregnancy scan it should be noted that prior to 6 weeks very little can be seen on an ultrasound scan therefore appointments can only be made if your pregnancy is 8 weeks or more.
-If your pregnancy is found to be too early due to unknown or incorrect dates for example, a rescan would need to be attended to complete the appointment and obtain the information required.
-This would be due to development of the baby or to ascertain whether or not the pregnancy is viable.
+When booking an early pregnancy scan it should be noted that prior to 6 weeks very little can be seen on an ultrasound scan therefore appointments can only be made if your pregnancy is 7 weeks or more.
 If a pregnancy is suspected not to be viable then a referral will be made to your GP or midwife to allow for further investigation.
-A report will be issued with findings and findings will be explained, but this should not be considered a diagnosis.
+Findings will be explained, but this should not be considered a diagnosis.
 All Early pregnancy scans are completed in accordance with NICE (National Institute for Health Care and Excellence) guidelines.
 All early scans are performed abdominally, not internally.
 A full bladder is needed for early scans, it is recommended to drink 1 litre of water an hour before the appointment, if bladder is empty this can affect the clarity which may result in being unable to confirm viability.
 If bladder is empty a rescan will not be booked complimentary.
 In early pregnancy scans showing dating to be 5 days before 7 weeks (6weeks 2 days) we will rescan to check for growth.
 Scan datings showing before 6 weeks and 2 days will not be rescanned complimentary.

 All images will be available to take away on the day.
 If however, we encounter any unexpected delays in the processing we will send out the images by post within 2 working days.